Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on Subaru WRX insurance not only requires avoiding accidents and claims, but also having a good credit history, avoid buying unnecessary coverage, and qualifying for all possible discounts.
-Invest the time to compare rates every year by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on Subaru WRX insurance consists of being safe and accident-free, having a good credit history, paying for small claims out-of-pocket, and taking advantage of discounts.
+Take the time to comparison shop at least every other year by quoting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from insurance agencies where you live.

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.